tsshendo/IOT-Car/README.md

 This repository contains the final code base I used for my introduction to embedded systems class project.

 The goal for this project was to develop a car with wireless communication capabilites over Wifi and also have Black Line Detection and following functionality with the help of IR Sensors.

+Please read the Loose Screws Inc. Write Up.pdf file for a detailed description of the project